t-keazirian/live-with-intent/README.md

 # Live With Intent

-## This is a full-stack web application created as a project for Thinkful's software engineering coding bootcamp.
+## This is a web application created as my Full-Stack Capstone project for Thinkful's software engineering coding bootcamp.

 <img src="/src/images/LandingPageScreen.png" alt="Screenshot of app" />